Last Update: July 2017

-WWF worked hard to bring both sides of the table together under one FIP, but longstanding differences between some harvesters and some processors prevented a successful partnership between the two sectors.
+WWF worked to bring both sides of the table together under a single FIP, but longstanding differences between some harvesters and some processors prevented a successful partnership between the two sectors.
 Currently, the harvesters, represented by the FFAW (Fish, Food and Allied Workers), are allowed to harvest roughly 4,000 mt from the inshore fishery, under what is known as a “sentinel” fishery.
-While Newfoundland cod is under a fishing moratorium, the sentinel fishery was established to mitigate the economic impacts on local communities by allowing fishermen to catch a limited amount of cod for personal consumption.
+While Newfoundland cod is under a fishing moratorium, the sentinel fishery was established to mitigate the economic impacts on local communities by allowing fishermen to catch a limited amount of cod.
 This fishery also enabled fishery managers to access fishery dependent data during the moratorium to help monitor the stock.
 WWF was approached by the FFAW to run their FIP and, as of May 2015, WWF has signed a MoU with the FFAW to coordinate a FIP in Newfoundland.
-They are in the process of developing a public record for the FIP; SR members will be notified and the SR website will be updated with the WWF/FFAW FIP website once it is made public.
+They are in the process of developing a public record for the FIP, which is expected to be published prior to Seafood Expo North America 2016.
+SR members will be notified once this information has been made public.

 The Association of Seafood Producers members (processors) have developed an industry-led FIP in Newfoundland.
 Many of these members have a vested interest in the offshore fishery, which is currently closed to cod fishing.

 Also, it should be noted that SFP is not participating in any FIP in Newfoundland, despite this being reported in an erroneous media article.
-SFP did provide the processors with recommendations for the workplan, which included independent recruitment and future harvest scenario modeling and data collection on spawning ground density, and the processors have agreed to adopt these recommendations.
-The ASP/GEAC FIP workplan has been published and is linked here.
+SFP did provide the processors with recommendations for their workplan, which included independent recruitment and future harvest scenario modeling and data collection on spawning ground density, and the processors have agreed to adopt these recommendations.

 Atlantic Cod – St. Pierre Bank (3PS)

-WWF has referred to the efforts in the St. Pierre Bank fishery as a “FIP”, but SFP has not tracked this fishery as being in a FIP because SFP was unable to locate a public FIP website that include improvement activities, workplan, or assessment prior to the MSC full assessment.
-Regardless, the Roundtable members will continue to request updates on the status of the fishery and support closing out any conditions presented in the full assessment.
-The document is here.
+WWF has referred to the efforts in the St. Pierre Bank fishery as a “FIP” but SFP has not tracked this fishery as being in a FIP because SFP was unable to locate a public FIP website that include improvement activities, workplan, or assessment prior to the MSC full assessment.
+Regardless, the roundtable members will continue to request updates on the status of the fishery and support closing out all conditions presented in the full certification.

 If you would like more information about the Supply Chain Roundtable or wish to support it, please contact SFP.